 Vikingsholm Trail is a 1.7 mile heavily trafficked out and back trail located near Tahoma, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from April until November.
+The trail is primarily used for hiking and walking and is best used from April until November.

 Vikingsholm Trail starts from the stone observation area above Emerald Bay on Lake Tahoe, about 9 miles north of South Lake Tahoe. this is a moderate one-mile dirt and paved road hike (with about a 450-foot elevation change) from the parking lot to bottom of Emerald Bay, but be prepared to hike back up.
 When at the end of the trail you can take the Vikingsholm Castle tour available 7 days a week from mid-June until the end of September from 10am to 4pm.
 All tours are guided and take approximately one-half hour.
 You can also hike the short trail to Lower Eagle Falls which begins directly across from the castle or relax at Emerald Bay Beach.
 The authentic replica of a Viking castle is part of Emerald Bay State Park.
 A nominal fee is charged.
 Bring a picnic lunch and enjoy the fabulous view of Emerald Bay and Fannette Island from the shoreline.
 Pets are not allowed.
 Reference: http://www.tahoeactivities.com/vikingsholm-hiking-trail/#sthash.tQCEnyQw.dpuf